Bullying is aggressive behaviour arising from a deliberate intent to cause physical or psychological distress to others.

 Bullying includes, but is not necessarily limited to, actions or activities such as:

 - Aggressive body language

 - Racist , sexist or homophobic comments

 - Damage to the personal or allocated property of an individual (e.g. his/her school desk or locker)

 - Physical violence

-- This involves frequently sending a cruel or threatening message to a person’s e-mail account or cell phone.
+- This involves, but is not limited to, frequently sending a cruel or threatening message to a person’s e-mail account or cell phone.

 - This involves sending or posting malicious gossip or rumours about a person to damage his/her reputation or friendships.
 It also includes posting or sending digitally altered photographs of someone to others, particularly pictures that portray the victim in a sexualised or harmful way.

 - This occurs when someone breaks into someone else’s e-mail or social networking account and poses as the person sending messages or other information or pictures online in a bid to damage the victim’s reputation and friendships or to get the victim into trouble or danger

 - This involves sharing with people with whom the information was never intended to be shared with, someone’s secrets or embarrassing information or images .

 - This involves threats of harm or intimidation through repeated online harassment and threats.